anuanup23/ecIam/README.md

 If you encounter issues:

-1. Ensure your AWS credentials are properly configured and have the necessary permissions
-2. Verify the ElastiCache endpoint is correct
-3. Check that your ElastiCache Serverless cluster has IAM authentication enabled
-4. Ensure your security groups allow connections to the ElastiCache cluster
-5. Make sure you're running this from an environment that has network connectivity to ElastiCache (EC2 instance in the same VPC, VPN connection, etc.)
+1. **Connection timeouts**: This typically means you don't have network connectivity to ElastiCache.
+Make sure you're running the application from an environment that has access to the ElastiCache VPC.

+2. **Authentication errors**: Check the IAM permissions and ensure the user has the proper policy attached.
+Verify the username matches what's configured in ElastiCache.

+3. **DNS resolution issues**: Make sure you're using the correct endpoint for your ElastiCache instance.

+4. **SSL/TLS errors**: ElastiCache requires SSL.
+The client is configured to use SSL by default.